microsoft/WhatTheHack/xxx-MasteringLinux/Coach/README.md

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)

-*Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment.*

 ## Azure Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.